shakotgabriel/shakotgabriel/README.md

 - 👋 Hi, I’m @shakotgabriel
-- 👀 I’m interested in ...
+- 👀 I’m interested in full-stack web development, building scalable software solutions, and using tech to solve real-world problems in Africa.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning microservices architecture, cloud deployment (Docker, CI/CD), and exploring TypeScript & Next.js.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on impactful open-source projects, fintech platforms, and digital tools for education and business.
-- 📫 How to reach me ...
+- 📫 How to reach me: chakuothbelgabriel@gmail.com | [LinkedIn](https://www.linkedin.com/in/shakotgabriel)

 <!---
 shakotgabriel/shakotgabriel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.